We're Not Married!: Plot

-When elderly Mr. Bush (Victor Moore) is appointed justice of the peace, he starts marrying couples on Christmas Eve.
+When elderly Mr. Bush is appointed justice of the peace, he starts marrying couples on Christmas Eve.
 However, his appointment takes effect on the first of January.
 Later, this issue becomes known when one of the six couples he married files for divorce.
 To avoid a bigger scandal, the remaining five couples are informed that they are not really married.
 The film then shows how the other couples react to the news.

-Steve (Fred Allen) and Ramona Gladwyn (Ginger Rogers) are a husband-and-wife radio team whose on-air loving behavior on their show "Breakfast with the Glad Gladwyns" conceals the fact that they cannot stand each other.
+Steve and Ramona Gladwyn are a husband-and-wife radio team whose on-air loving behavior on their show "Breakfast with the Glad Gladwyns" conceals the fact that they cannot stand each other.
 However, they do not want to lose their large salaries.
 When they arrive outside the marriage license bureau, they encounter a happy couple leaving.
 The sight makes Steve reconsider his relationship with Ramona, then she does too.